 The individual work teams were separated in the building of the Kutná Hora production plant and the organisation of work was adjusted so that mutual contact between employees was eliminated at most.
-All employees were provided with appropriate protective equipment and their use was always enforced even beyond the relevant government regulations.
+All employees were provided with appropriate protective equipment and their use was always enforced beyond the relevant government regulations.

-The Company has created the conditions and promoted safe work from home for all positions that allow it, including the introduction of psychological support programs for employees and a number of online seminars focused on mental health, physical health and the specifics of working from home.
+The Company created the conditions and promoted safe work from home for all positions that allowed it, including the introduction of psychological support programs for employees and a number of online seminars focused on mental health, physical health and the specifics of working from home.

-The operation of the Company's headquarters offices was significantly reduced during the year.
-Every employee's presence on the premises required approval and registration in the system and adherence to strict hygiene measures.
+The operation of the Company's headquarters offices was significantly reduced at the beginning of 2022.
+Every employee's presence on the premises required approval and registration in the system and adherence to strict hygiene standards.